abdulahnaved/Chefery---Website/README.md

 ## Description

-FoodieExpress is a responsive static website for a food delivery service, designed to provide an engaging and user-friendly experience.
+Chefery is a responsive static website for a food delivery service, designed to provide an engaging and user-friendly experience.
 The site is built using HTML, CSS, and Bootstrap to ensure a clean, responsive layout that scales seamlessly across different devices.
 ## Features

 - **Responsive Design**: Adapts to various screen sizes, optimized for both desktop and mobile, using Bootstrap's grid system.